 Our friends and neighbours are in crisis due to COVID-19.
 In communities across our province, more and more people are at risk of hunger.

-With mass layoffs and underemployment, many individuals and families are struggling to make ends meet – leaving kitchen shelves bare.
+Many individuals and families are struggling to make ends meet – leaving kitchen shelves bare.
 The agencies who serve them and that we support are reaching a critical breaking point.

 - 98% of our non-profit community partners have seen an increased demand for food;